Bill Cosby sexual assault cases

 Most of the alleged acts fall outside the statute of limitations for criminal legal proceedings, but criminal charges were filed against Cosby in one case and numerous civil lawsuits were brought against him.
 As of November 2015, eight related civil suits were active against him.
 Gloria Allred represented 33 of the alleged victims.
 In July 2015, some court records were unsealed and released to the public from Andrea Constand's 2005 civil suit against Cosby, concerning a sexual assault in Cosby's home in January 2004; at that time, no criminal charges were filed.
 The full transcript of his deposition was released to the media by a court reporting service.
 In his testimony, Cosby admitted to casual sex involving recreational use of the sedative-hypnotic methaqualone (Quaaludes) with a series of young women but with their full consent and knowledge, and he acknowledged that his dispensing of the prescription drug was illegal.
 In December 2015, three Class II felony charges of aggravated indecent assault were filed against Cosby in Montgomery County, Pennsylvania, based on allegations by Constand concerning incidents in January 2004.
 Cosby's first trial in June 2017 ended in a mistrial.
 Cosby was found guilty of three counts of aggravated indecent assault at retrial on April 26, 2018 and on September 25, 2018, he was sentenced to three to ten years in state prison and fined $25,000 plus the cost of the prosecution, $43,611.

 Cosby appealed on June 25, 2019, and the verdict was subsequently upheld and granted an appeal by the Pennsylvania Supreme Court.
 On June 30, 2021, the Pennsylvania Supreme Court found that an agreement with previous prosecutor Bruce Castor prevented Cosby from being charged in the case, and overruled the conviction.
 The Supreme Court's decision prevents him from being tried on the same charges a third time.
 The Montgomery County district attorney's office filed a certiorari petition asking the U.S. Supreme Court to hear the case, but on March 7, 2022, the petition was denied, making the decision of the state supreme court final.
-Cosby’s legal issues continued following his release from prison.
+Cosby's legal issues continued following his release from prison.
 In 2014, Judy Huth had filed a civil suit against Cosby in California, alleging that he had sexually assaulted her in 1975 at age 16.
 The trial began in 2022, and the jury ruled in Huth's favour.
 Cosby was ordered to pay $500,000 in compensatory damages.
 In 2023, nine women filed sexual assault suits against Cosby.
+In 2026, Cosby was found liable for drugging and raping Donna Motsinger in 1972 and was ordered to pay her $19.25 million for pain and suffering, plus $40 million in punitive damages.